 - Forced labor

 Rohingya in Northern Rakhine State have regularly been required to work without pay for government and military authorities.
-Children frequently perform this labor, which is required exclusively of the Rohingya in Rakhine State.
+Children frequently perform this labor.

 - Denial of due process